 The entity spwamba encapsulates a complete SpaceWire codec with an AMBA bus interface.
 The core is programmed through registers, accessible via an APB slave interface.
 SpaceWire data are transferred in DMA mode through an AHB master interface.

-This entity is based on GRLIB, the system-on-chip library from Aeroflex Gaisler.
+Spwamba is based on GRLIB, the system-on-chip library from Aeroflex Gaisler.
 As a result, it fits naturally in applications based on a LEON3 processor.
-SpaceWire Light has been developed and tested with GRLIB version 1.0.22.